mmertama/Gempyre/README.md

 ### 2023 1
 * Lot of fixed
-* API changes and harmonize with GemGui-rs
+* API changes and harmonize with GemGui-rs (the Rust implementation)
 * Testing coverage

 ### 2023 2